payment-gateway.app Docs

 Automated Execution

-1. Generates a new draft invoice using the template data.
+1. Generates a new invoice from the schedule template data.

-2. Evaluates the current tax rules (in case the government rates changed since the last billing cycle).
+2. Evaluates the current tax rules for the invoice tax point.

-Recurring-generated invoices also use the active invoice document template from the organization or site invoicing settings, so subscription invoices can share the same custom branding and PDF layout as manually created invoices.
+Recurring-generated invoices use the active invoice document template from the organization or site invoicing settings, so subscription invoices can share the same custom branding and PDF layout as manually created invoices.
+See Templates for template defaults, revisions, and PDF refresh behavior.

 Customer-Facing View